What is infrared light?

 Infrared light refers to photons with a slightly longer wavelength than red, being just outside of the human eyesight perception range.
 There are 3 types of infrared; Far, Mid and Near infrared.
 We are only interested in near infrared for the purposes of light therapy.

-Biologically active infrared wavelengths extend from around 700nm to 1000nm.
-Mid and far IR radiation are not biologically active but still have a warming effect, being absorbed by water of your body.
+Near infrared wavelengths typically studied extend from around 700nm to 1000nm.
+Mid and far IR radiation are not thought of as biologically active but still have a warming effect, being absorbed by water in your skin cells.

 How it works

-The difference is that infrared light can penetrate more deeply than red does (which is primarily absorbed in the first inch of skin).
+The difference is that near infrared light can penetrate more effectively than red does (which is primarily absorbed in the first inch of skin).

 What can it be used for?